packeteer/alpine-ops/README.md

 # alpine-ops
-Alpine container with some basic tools for Ops work, now with zsh and oh-my-zsh
+Alpine container with some basic tools for Ops work, now with zsh, oh-my-zsh, neovim and aws-cli

-Package List:
+68 Alpine packages installed, plus a bunch of python (pip) packages.

-zsh openssh rsync tmux git ansible neovim ncurses
+Total size is now around 225MB